AutumnHerness/Picobot/README.md

-# PicobotArcade
+# Picobot
-Implementation of Picobot using Arcade for CS 5 at Harvey Mudd College
+Implementation of Picobot using Arcade in python for CS 5 at Harvey Mudd College.

-*Language: Python
+* Language: Python

-*Using Arcade library
+* Using Arcade library

-*Interprets English "rules" and it animates Picobot's trajectory accordingly.
+* Interprets English "rules" and it animates Picobot's trajectory accordingly.

-*Also, there is an adaptive Picobot instructions AI.
+* Also, there is an adaptive Picobot instructions AI.